MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-04-Tutorial-3D-step4.md

         DirectionalLightEx light = new net.mgsx.gltf.scene3d.lights.DirectionalShadowLight(Settings.shadowMapSize, Settings.shadowMapSize)
             .setViewport(50,50,10,100);
 ```
 This replaces a normal directional light by a directional light that also casts shadows.
+(note: the fully qualified class name is to prevent confusion with the LibGDX class of the same name.
+We need the one
+from the gdx-gltf extension).
 The shadow quality often requires some tweaking of the parameters involved.